 A punch list template saves time and minimizes miscommunication.
 By having a common base, contractors, sub-contractors, architects, and builders are more equipped to work with each other as they complete the punch list.
 It promotes better team collaboration that, in turn, leads to improved team efficiency.

-iAuditor’s Punch List Templates are downloadable and printable as PDF for free.
-Using the mobile and web apps, however, vastly improves the experience by allowing you to customize pre-made punch list templates according to your needs or create one from scratch. iAuditor also features the following:
+iAuditor by SafetyCulture features punch list templates that you can download as PDF files for free.
+Using the mobile and web apps, however, vastly improves the experience by allowing you to customize pre-made punch list templates according to your needs or create one from scratch.

-- Failed items and scored responses.
-Flag an answer as failed and choose a scoring system for response sets.
+Failed items and scored responses – Flag an answer as failed or create a scoring system for responses.

-- Slider responses.
-Input a minimum and maximum value or specify specific value increments for items that require them.
+Slider responses – Input a minimum and maximum value or specify value increment

-- Checkbox responses.
-Use checkboxes for quick and simple task completion.
+Checkbox responses – Use checkboxes instead of “punching holes” for quick and simple task completion.

-- Signature fields.
-Establish accountability and foster compliance by digitally signing off on inspections.
+Signature fields – Establish accountability and foster compliance by signing off with a digital signature.